KGkiotsalitis/stop-skipping-model/README.md

 Currently, this repository contains a couple of modules:

-The stop_skipping_model module contains functions that calculate the feasibility and the performance of a stop-skipping solution.
-This module is the rolling horizon stop-skipping model.
+The stop_skipping_model.py script contains the rolling horizon stop-skipping model introduced in the paper Stop Stop-skipping in Rolling Horizons, which is currently under scientific review.
+This script contains all necessary functions to calculate the performance of a stop-skipping solution.

-The tsp-drones-heur module module contains the data of the toy network (bus line) discussed in the paper Stop Stop-skipping in Rolling Horizons, which is currently under scientific review.
-Classes related to the brute-force solution method and the metaheuristics (sequential hill-climbing and genetic algorithm) discussed in the paper are also presented there.
+The implementation_toy network.py script contains the data of the toy network (bus line) discussed in the paper Stop Stop-skipping in Rolling Horizons.
+Classes related to the brute-force solution method and the metaheuristics (sequential hill-climbing and genetic algorithm) discussed in the same paper are also presented there.
+Changing the number of stops, limit_S, the results from different scenarios can be obtained.